lukeg101/lplzoo/C/README.md

 - There is the additional constraint that any term abstractions must take a term of proper type.
 This prevents nonsensical or partially-applied types terms such as `Vec nat`.
 - The base calculus on its own does not have any base types (such as `Nat`, `Bool` or `Unit`) however you can use church encodings and terms as types to get this directly, or otherwise introduce symbolic representations using the `assume` statement provided by the parser.
 - Type-level application is identical to term-level application.
 In applying a term `t` of type `T` to a term `f` of type `Pi x:T.T2` we substitute `t` into `T2` wherever `x` is bound.
+- Arrows/Pi types have the constraint that both the domain and co-domain must be proper types.
+This prevents non-nonsensical types such as `Pair Nat _ -> Nat`.
+- Equality is of academic interest in the calculus of constructions and so we have deliberately not included it.
+Instead we only implement standard alpha equivalence of terms and encourage the user to implement equality as a structure in C, and a proof.
 - This implementation follows a [small-step](https://cs.stackexchange.com/questions/43294/difference-between-small-and-big-step-operational-semantics) operational semantics and Berendregt's [variable convention](https://cs.stackexchange.com/questions/69323/barendregts-variable-convention-what-does-it-mean) (see `substitution` in C.hs).
 - Reductions include the one-step reduction (see `reduce1` in C.hs), the many-step reduction (see `reduce` in C.hs).
 Additionally there is a one-step type-level reduction (see `reduce1T` in C.hs).